01joja/project-mirror-E7020E/README.md

   - X and Y movement.
   - USB-communication.

+## Version 0.0.2 is released!

+- Side buttons, backwards and forwards now work
+- RGB settings can now change mode from the DPI button
+- Tested on Linux, Mac and Windows
+- Created a customized report

 ### To be expected in later releases

-- Support to change RGB.
+- Support to change RGB for more values than 0 and 1.
-- Working implementation of side buttons and dpi button.
 - Fine tuning of sensor.
 - A way to change settings by using the terminal.
 - New design of scroll wheel.